Skip to main content

 Films and computer games may be used in schools as educational resources.
 Whether a particular film or computer game is ok for your students will depend on their age and your school’s policies.

-You can use classification markings and consumer advice to decide what content is suitable.
+You can use the rating and consumer advice to help decide what content is suitable.